 Species in the Spotlight Initiative

 Much of this new research being conducted on Cook Inlet beluga whales has been funded through the Species in the Spotlight initiative.
-This initiative identified nine critically endangered keystone species in need of immediate help.
+This initiative identified nine endangered keystone species at risk for extinction in need of immediate help.
 "The support for Cook Inlet beluga whales through the Species in the Spotlight initiative has been a game changer, allowing us to do many studies we just could not do before,” Wade said.

 All photos on this page taken under NOAA permit #20465.